huynhthaihoa/huynhthaihoa/README.md

 ## :briefcase: Professional experience
 - **AI Researcher - DeltaX (Republic of Korea) | 06/2022 - present**
-  - Coordinating, developing, and maintaining Smart In-cabin Monitoring solutions for the Advanced Driver-Assistance System.
+  - Coordinating the team to develop and maintain smart in-cabin monitoring solutions for the advanced driver-assistance system.
   - Collaborating with the team to propose and design solutions for 2D/3D perception problems using cameras (pinhole/fisheye, RGB/IR) with LIDAR/RGB-D supervision.
   - Designing, implementing, and maintaining utility software for camera calibration, data collection, annotation, and analysis.
 - **Research Engineer - Smart Deep (Republic of Korea) | 05/2021 - 05/2022**